brightsign/dev-cookbook/examples/enable-ldws-example/README.md

 - Supports multiple authentication methods and password obfuscation
 - Applies configuration programmatically from Node.js using async/await for clean error handling
 - Automatically retrieves and displays the device's IP address from the network interface
-- Includes registry setting for players that have been previously configured to disable LDWS via setup files

-**Note:** The registry setting (`dwse`) is only needed if the player has been used with a setup that previously disabled LDWS.
-For enabling LDWS on a player that has it disabled by default, the `applyConfig()` function is the primary solution.

 ### Configuration Options:
 - `port`: HTTP port for the web server (default: 80)